 Social care – Welsh Government assessment

 There have been some welcome reforms to the policy and legal framework for social care in Wales in recent years, but there is a lack of available data about levels of unmet need for adult social care services.
-Satisfaction levels with the quality of care remain consistent, but evidence of an improvement in outcomes for those receiving care and support is limited.
-The pandemic has restricted the provision of care and raised serious concerns about the ability to keep people in care homes safe.
+Levels of satisfaction with the quality of care remain consistent, but evidence of improved outcomes for those receiving care is limited.
+The coronavirus (COVID-19) pandemic has restricted the provision of care and raised serious concerns about the ability to keep people in care homes safe.
 The human rights of disabled people and older people have been disproportionately affected.

-- Before the pandemic, social care services in Wales were under substantial pressure because of a large demand for local authority funded care, a squeeze on funding, and staffing shortages.
+- Before the COVID-19 pandemic, social care services in Wales were under substantial pressure due to demand for local authority-funded care, funding pressures, and staff shortages.

-- In 2018, concerns were raised about the levels of unmet need and in 2019 it was estimated that 96% of all care in Wales was provided by unpaid carers.
+- In 2018, concerns were raised about the levels of unmet need and in 2019 it was estimated that 96% of all care in Wales was provided by unpaid carers, who are disproportionately women.

 - The Welsh Government did not agree to provisions allowing easements relating to social care for children in Wales.

 Read more about the UK and Welsh Governments’ actions on social care.